navapbc/template-application-flask/docs/decisions/0001-connexion-replacement.md

 * Good, because it is fairly straightforward and just seems to work as expected.
 * Bad, because the documentation is pretty minimal beyond getting openapi running.
 Seems like this is just an openapi wrapper with no other additional features.
 * Bad, because it is pretty barebones.
 It just sets up a swagger endpoint and does the object validation, but doesn't handle anything beyond that regarding authentication.
+* Bad, because even the maintainers recognize it needs a [bit more work](https://github.com/apiflask/apiflask/discussions/14#discussioncomment-571898) - and in the context of that discussion includes the main developer of APIFlask

 ### APISpec